lapt0r/goose/README.md

 ## Usage

-Goose is currently a tool for manual auditing of local source repositories.
+Goose can be run in pipeline (default) or interactive mode.
+Pipeline mode is "silent" other than a JSON blob of results returned to standard output.
+Interactive mode will provide updates on number of files scanned as well as pretty-printed results.
 Regex rules use Google RE2 syntax documented [here](https://github.com/google/re2/wiki/Syntax).

 ### Arguments

- * -target : The target directory to scan.
+ * -target \<string> : The target directory to scan.
 This will enumerate all files with a valid text encoding as well as the git history and scan using the provided regex rules.
+ * -interactive : Runs Goose in interactive mode.
+Default behavior is now pipeline-compatible.

 ## Acknowledgements